Art Talks: Bringing the Museums to You

 Dressed to Thrill: Fashion in Art at the Legion of Honor

 It’s often said that you can’t judge a book by its cover.
 But can a person’s clothing tell us something about who they are, or the world they lived in?
 This informative and entertaining talk explores the fashions seen in the vast art collections of the Legion of Honor.
 Hear how revolution, religion, and politics have shaped the way people dress.
-From ancient Greece to the court of Versailles, this presentation gives you a front row seat at a fashion show 2000 years in the making
+From ancient Greece to the court of Versailles, this presentation gives you a front row seat at a fashion show 2000 years in the making.

 New Art Talks Coming Soon:

-Check back for future Art Talks
+Check Back for New Art Talks